loftwah/linux-for-pirates/index.md

 - [freeCodeCamp](https://www.freecodecamp.org/) be a non-profit organisation that be dedicated to helpin' people learn to code for free.
 It be run by a community o' volunteers, and it be supported by donations from the community.

 - [The Odin Project](https://www.theodinproject.com/) be a free online curriculum that be designed to teach web development.
 It be run by a community o' volunteers, and it be supported by donations from the community.

-#### **Operations**

-Ahoy Mateys!
-Ye be lookin' fer the scallywags in charge of keepin' the ship runnin' smoothly?
-Look no further, those be the operations professionals!
-They be the ones responsible for mangin' the day-to-day operations of the company, like a captain navigatin' the seas.
-Ye can find them optimizin' the business processes, like the supply chain and customer service, makin' sure everythin' runs like a well-oiled machine.
-They be workin' with other teams, like finance and marketing, to ensure the company be reachin' its treasure trove of goals.
-And ye best believe they be managing the resources of the company like a true pirate manages their loot.
-Without them, the ship would be sinkin' faster than a barrel of rum in a storm.
-So raise the anchor and set sail with the operations team!

 #### **Software development and delivery**